nuxeo-sandbox/nuxeo-retention/README.md

 ### Enforcing that a Document Under Active Retention Can Not Be Modified.

 This is implemented with a Security policy that denies write access to a document under retention active.

+## User Interface
+The plugin provides layouts, dialogs and widgets to handle retention.

+### Deployment
+All its UI is deployed at `{server}/nuxeo.war/ui/nuxeo-retention` and {server}/nuxeo.war/ui/document/retentionconfiguration`.

+#### The nuxeo-retention folder

+* `retention-behavior.html`, provides shared utilities
+* `retention-action.html`: A UI button that will display a nuxeo document suggestion to select a RetentionRule

 ## Build